 (5) Nothing in this Act or in the Commission’s strategic development plan or statement of corporate intent affects the Commission’s obligations to comply with whole of government policies relating to industrial relations and human resource management that apply generally to public sector bodies within the meaning of the Public Sector Management Act 1994.

-[Section 39 amended by No. 20 of 2002 s.
-18; amended in Gazette 15 Aug 2003 p.
+[Section 39 amended: No. 20 of 2002 s.
+18; amended: Gazette 15 Aug 2003 p.
 3692.]

 40. Use of other government staff etc.